Temify/bizziapp-helios/README.md

 Possible HTTP result codes over all methods:
 ```
 401 - Unauthorized - when Authorization header does not contains "Bearer " + valid JWT token signed by signing key
+404 - Not Found - method or path not found
 405 - Method Not Allowed - when requested unknown method
 415 - Unsupported Media Type - when Content-Type header is not "application/json"
 500 - Internal Server Error - when server or database error